2014–15 NJIT Highlanders women's basketball team

-The 2014–15 NJIT Highlanders women's basketball team will represent New Jersey Institute of Technology during the 2014–15 NCAA Division I women's basketball season.
-The Highlanders, led by third year head coach Steve Lanpher, play their home games at the Fleisher Center and were in their second year as an Independent after the Great West Conference folded.
+The 2014–15 NJIT Highlanders women's basketball team represented New Jersey Institute of Technology during the 2014–15 NCAA Division I women's basketball season.
+The Highlanders, led by third year head coach Steve Lanpher, played their home games at the Fleisher Center and were in their second year as an Independent after the Great West Conference folded.
 They finished the season 12–17.
-This was their final season as being Independent as they move to the Atlantic Sun Conference on July 1, 2015.
+This was their final season of being independent, as they moved to the Atlantic Sun Conference on July 1, 2015.

 Roster

 Media

 NJIT will provide audio of all home contests on Highlanders-All Access and video of select home contests with Matt Provence and Michael Ventola calling the action.
 Currently no radio is expected for the games.
 Audio for most road games can be found on the opponents website.